dcazman/MRNAP/README.md

 # MRNAP
 Mold Report Name And Path function.
-Options include no date and time, no seconds with date and time, utc time, just date and no seperators.
-Extension is default csv and the default directory is C:\Reports.
+Options include no date time, no seconds with date time, utc time, just date and finally no seperators.
+Extension default is .csv and the default directory is C:\Reports.
 Additionally -move will try to move out file(s) of similar ReportName to a nested directory.
 Example of the default is C:\Reports\.
 The nested default directory is C:\Reports\old.
 Author Dan Casmas 7/2021.
 Designed to work on Windows OS.